 The italic style of lettering is made with a square cut nib, is based upon an oval shape and leans slightly to the right.
 Italic is truly my favorite hands, and one you will see all through my examples of calligraphy.

 BTW: Black letter* is a misnomer.
-This name was given to the style of calligraphy that had an appearance of the page being covered with letters.
+This name was given to the style of calligraphy that had an appearance of the page being covered with letters, and thus black.
 In actuality, there was no paper at the time, and scribes wrote on parchment, which is animal skin!
 Because preparing parchment or vellum (skin from an unborn calf) was very time consuming, the scribes came up with a style of writing that would fit the most text possible on each piece of parchment.
 That’s how the name “black letter” came about.